-Head over to the Tianzi Pavilion (天子阁) and enjoy the 360 degree views it offers.
+Head over to the Tianzi Pavilion (天子阁) and enjoy the 360-degree views that it offers.
 Then head over to Tianzi Mountain’s main hub area.
 Check out viewing platforms like Imperial Brush Peak (御笔峰) and see the statue of Xiang Dakun.
 Enjoy the views from Yunqing Rock (云青岩) and the Shentang Gulf (神堂湾) before heading to the Tianzi Mountain Bus Station.

 Head west to the Intersection of Daguantai (大观台路口) stop.
 Walk the 20-minute trail to the Emperor’s Throne (天子座) viewing platform, and then walk all the way back again.
-Board a bus back to the Tianzi Mountain Bus stop.
+Then board a bus back to the Tianzi Mountain Bus stop.

 Return to the Tianzi Pavilion area and then take the other path back down the mountain.
 Walk through the ‘Southern Heavenly Gate’ (南天门) and then once at the bottom of the mountain, head to the lower Tianzi Mountain Cableway Station.
 Finally, take another bus back to the Wulingyuan Entrance.

 After a long and eventful first day at the park, during which I explored both the Yuangjiajie and Yangjiajie districts, I’d be keeping things relatively simple for my second day of hiking.
 The plan was to stick to a single district this time, the Tianzi Mountain area.
 Located in the northern part of Zhangjiajie National Forest Park, Tianzi Mountain is the most visited area after Yuanjiajie (home to the Avatar Hallelujah Mountain).